-In response to long-term population declines of kestrels in North America, The Peregrine Fund's American Kestrel Partnership is unifying the data-generating capacity of citizen scientists with the research expertise of professional scientists to advance conservation of the American Kestrel.
+Launched 2012 in response to long-term population declines of kestrels in North America, The Peregrine Fund’s American Kestrel Partnership is a network of citizen and professional scientists working to collaboratively understand kestrel demographics and advance kestrel conservation.

 The American Kestrel Partnership is made possible with support from these generous donors: